GiulianoWasHere/QuL/README.md

 ```
 python3 -m pip install qubitcooling
 ```
+##Cooling Unitary
+A Cooling Unitary is a generalized permutation matrix which can perform an arbitrary number of permutations of arbitrary lengths on the states.
+The class `CoolingUnitary` efficently stores the matrix using a `scipy.sparse.csr_array`, the matrix can be accessed by the method `getCoolingUnitary()`.
+The class allows the user to calculate the work cost of the Unitary with the method `calculateWorkCost()`.

-## Generate a Cooling Unitary
+### Generate a Cooling Unitary using a protocol

-There are two ways to generate a Cooling Unitary:

-1. Using one of the three protocols provided by QuL.
-2. A list of permutations provided by the user.

-### Using a protocol
-The three protocols provided by QuL are `Partner Pairing Algorithm`, `Minimal Work` and the `Mirror Protocol`.
+It is possibile to generate a Cooling Unitary using one of the three protocols provided by QuL which are the `Partner Pairing Algorithm`, `Minimal Work` and the `Mirror Protocol`.
 The only required argument is the number of qubits, optionally the user can provide the probability of the excited state for each qubit.

 In this example a Cooling unitary is generated using the `Mirror Protocol`:
 ```python